nikhaldi/exception_notification-rake/README.md

 ### Usage with Heroku Scheduler

-If you're using Heroku, the [Scheduler add-on](http://addons.heroku.com/scheduler) is a very convenient and cheap (i.e., free) way to run scheduled batch jobs.
+If you're using Heroku, the [Scheduler add-on](http://addons.heroku.com/scheduler) is a very convenient and cheap way to run scheduled batch jobs.
 In a Rails environment it's easiest to define batch jobs as Rake tasks.
 However, the only way to find out whether a task run by the scheduler succeeded or failed is generally reading the logs.

 This gem fixes this issue.
 [Here is a detailed guide](http://blog.nikhaldimann.com/2013/02/19/failure-notifications-for-rake-tasks-on-the-heroku-scheduler/) about configuring it on Heroku.
 In summary: If you configure exception notification as described above it should work out of the box with the Heroku Scheduler.
 (Provided you have email delivery set up in your Heroku app - you could try the [SendGrid add-on](https://addons.heroku.com/sendgrid) which comes in a free version that should be good enough for notifications.)